 • Timeline: when you need the report (affects urgency premium)

-Quote turnaround: 1-2 business days for Essentials; 3-5 days for custom enterprise contracts.
+Quote turnaround: 1-2 business days for the Standard tier; 3-5 days for custom enterprise contracts.

 Strengths and Weaknesses